react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 One of the partners that we had conversation with, is developing React Native apps inside a monorepo with multiple native apps (a mixture of RN-only and mixed native apps), as well as multiple React web applications.
 They built their own bespoke Framework, but still rely on the template & upgrade helper as a reference.

+Another scenario is developers that are building apps targeting a number of different paltforms.
+At the time of writing, not all the platforms are supported by existing Frameworks (e.g. Expo doesn't support shipping applications to Windows).
+Those developers could resort to either building their own bespoke Framework, or using a mixture of existing Frameworks and custom infrastructure to support the necessary platforms.

 For those developers we will:

 - Move the current template **outside** of the `react-native` package: